 Aircraft have such a high level of excess thrust that if the engines were left at their climb setting, the airplane would accelerate to well beyond the speed of sound.
 Flying beyond the speed of sound is decidedly not a good thing on contemporary passenger-carrying aircraft.
 Additionally, if the airplane is accelerated further the aerodynamic noises will increase.

 Descent is much of the reverse process of the climb.
-Engine noise reduces, so that the airplane will not accelerate as it “slides” downhill towards the destination airport.
+Engine noise reduces, so that the airplane will not accelerate as it “slides” downhill toward the destination airport.
 When the airplane approaches 10,000 feet, the airplane also has to decelerate to meet the 250-knot requirement discussed earlier.

 Since modern jet aircraft are built for minimum drag and are not amenable to slowing down, devices called “flight spoilers” may be employed to help it slow.
 These devices (sometimes referred to as “the boards” by pilots) are symmetrically situated on the tops of both wings and help spoil the lift and increase drag, thus slowing the airplane down.
 The most important aspect to remember about the flight spoilers is that they will induce an audible rumble and vibration in the cabin.
 Flight spoilers and ground spoilers will also be used on landing to help slow the airplane but do not have much of a sensation associated with their deployment.